 I have read statements claiming that one of Joan’s four factors need to be introduced into contemporary music education to improve it, but maybe that factor alone would not do the trick if introduced in music education?
 The road to success might be much more complex.
-Even if all four features were copied and practiced in institutional music education those institutions would anyhow miss one crucial factor – Joan Chamorro.
+Even if all four features were copied and practiced in institutional music education those institutions would still miss one crucial factor – Joan Chamorro.
 Obviously he is very important.
-He might not be the only one in the world who can build and sustain a project like Sant Andreu Jazz Band – but anyone can for sure not do it.
+He might not be the only one in the world who can build and sustain a project like Sant Andreu Jazz Band – but certainly not just anyone can do it.

-To be fair I should add that most of the members in Sant Andreu Jazz Band get musical training outside the band, if they go to music schools or universities.
+To be fair, I should add that most of the members of the Sant Andreu Jazz Band get musical training outside the band as they go to music schools or universities.
 But the training you get during section and band rehearsals (led by Joan Chamorro) is a very important part of the training.
 And Joan gives special classes to the saxophonists and to everyone who wants to deepen in jazz.